Dustyroom/flat-kit-doc/_docs/faq.md

 #### Q. Does Flat Kit work with Post-processing stack v.2?

 > **A.** Yes, it does.
 The fog and outline image effects can be added on the same camera as the Post-processing component (Built-in Rendering Pipeline).
 Post-processing in URP is known as ‘Renderer Features’, so you don't have to install Post-Processing v.2.
-See FlatKit in URP for the details.
+See [Flat Kit in URP](/flat-kit-in-urp/) chapter for the details.